Country guides

 Communications

-The international access code for East Timor is +670.
-Mobile coverage is good in the main centres; travellers should bring an unlocked handset and purchase a SIM card and credit on arrival.
-Internet is readily available but speed is relatively slow.
+The international dialing code for East Timor is +670.
+Mobile coverage is generally good in urban areas; it's advisable to bring an unlocked phone and purchase a local SIM card upon arrival.
+Internet access is available but can be slow, especially outside major cities.

 Passport & Visa